ibm-cloud-docs/openwhisk/functions-cli.md

 Update an action or the app within an action.

+When you update parameters for a package, action, or trigger you must specify all previously created parameters.
+Otherwise, the previously created paramters are removed.
+For packages, any services that were bound to the package are also removed, so after you update other parameters you must [bind services](/docs/openwhisk?topic=cloud-functions-services) to your package again.
+{: important}

 ```
 ibmcloud fn action update ACTION_NAME APP_FILE [--annotation ANNOTATION_KEY ANNOTATION_VALUE] [--annotation-file FILE] [--copy] [--docker DOCKER_HUB_USERNAME/IMAGE_NAME] [--kind LANGUAGE] [--logsize LIMIT] [--main ENTRY_METHOD_NAME] [--native] [--param KEY VALUE] [--param-file FILE] [--sequence ACTION_NAME, ACTION_NAME] [--timeout LIMIT] [--web yes|true|raw|no|false] [--web-secure SECRET]
 ```